MarsX-2002/Earth-website/README.md

 about me:
 ![image](https://github.com/MarsX-2002/Earth-website/assets/82014315/09251eab-c30d-44f6-87de-a7a06c980730)

-revisiting this in 05.07.2024 :)
+revisiting this in 05.07.2024 :) \n
-it was fun project,
+it was fun project, \n
-which made me learn html/css in 1 day during hackja new jearsey spring 2021 hackathon
+which made me learn html/css in 1 day \n during hackja new jearsey spring 2021 hackathon \n